andrewbluepiano/SignPi/README.md

 ### The Wires
 I use an amplifier for power management because I'm not an electrical engineer, and just dont wanna deal with that xD.
+The resistor is because I had residual light still being generated even when the power level control pin was set to 0.
 <img src="https://i.imgur.com/76YU2V7.jpg" width="500" />

 ### The (Current) UI